Intent Laundering: AI Safety Datasets Are Not What They Seem: Introduction

-In this work, we systematically study the quality of widely used AI safety datasets---AdvBench \citep{zou2023universal} and HarmBench \citep{pmlr-v235-mazeika24a}---based on prior research \citep[inter alia]{kim2025reasoning,xie2025attack,zhao2024accelerating,xu-etal-2024-cognitive,li2024llm,anil2024manyshot}.
-First, we analyze whether these datasets, \textit{in isolation}, faithfully represent real-world adversarial attacks by evaluating three defining properties of such attacks: being driven by ulterior intent, well-crafted, and out-of-distribution.\footnote{Similar to other datasets, diversity is another important consideration in the design of safety datasets.
+In this work, we systematically study the quality of widely used adversarial safety datasets: AdvBench \citep{zou2023universal} and HarmBench \citep{pmlr-v235-mazeika24a}.
+We focus on these two datasets due to their outsized influence on the AI safety evaluation ecosystem \citep[inter alia]{kim2025reasoning,xie2025attack,zhao2024accelerating} and their foundational role as seed data for derivative datasets \citep[inter alia]{souly2024strongreject,DBLP:journals/corr/abs-2406-14598}.\footnote{To quantify this influence, AdvBench, HarmBench, and their key derivatives---such as StrongREJECT \citep{souly2024strongreject}, JailbreakBench \citep{chao2024jailbreakbench}, SG-Bench \citep{mou2024sg}, and SORRY-Bench \citep{DBLP:journals/corr/abs-2406-14598}---have been collectively cited by over 5{,}700 papers according to Google Scholar at the time of writing, underscoring their foundational role in the AI safety evaluation ecosystem.} First, we analyze whether these datasets, \textit{in isolation}, faithfully represent real-world adversarial attacks by evaluating three defining properties of such attacks: being driven by ulterior intent, well-crafted, and out-of-distribution.\footnote{Similar to other datasets, diversity is another important consideration in the design of safety datasets.
 This includes diversity across \textit{topics} and \textit{data points}.
 Topic diversity is generally well accounted for by most dataset creators \citep{rottger-etal-2024-xstest,pmlr-v235-mazeika24a,zou2023universal} and is thus excluded from our analysis.
-In contrast, diversity at the data-point level is a major issue in these datasets, which we discuss in Section \ref{subsec:data-dup}.} Second, we examine whether these datasets actually measure safety risks \textit{in practice} when they are used to evaluate model safety.
+In contrast, diversity at the data-point level is a major issue in these datasets, which we discuss in Section~\ref{subsec:data-dup}.} Second, we examine whether these datasets actually measure safety risks \textit{in practice} when used to evaluate model safety.